peterkennard/artd-build-root/README.md

 ## Mac

-* You must have libpng installed via "brew install libpng" for graphics items
-* default project generator is "Xcode"
+* You must have homebrew and XCode installed and use the Ruby 2.x.x and rake that comes with the MacOS. <br>The default project generator is "Xcode"

 ## Windows ( Currently does not build on Windows )